Universal quantum semigroupoids: Introduction

 The paper is organized as follows.
 We present background material and preliminary results on weak bialgebras, monoidal categories of corepresentations of weak bialgebras, and (examples of) comodule algebras over weak bialgebras in Section~\ref{sec:prelim}.
 We introduce the theory of universal quantum linear semigroupoids (of algebras as in Hypothesis~\ref{hyp:A}) in Section~\ref{sec:universal}, including Definition~\ref{def:UQSGd-intro}.
 Our main result, Theorem~\ref{thm:main-intro} on the UQSGds of path algebras, is established in Section~\ref{sec:main}.
 Examples and results about UQSGds of quotients of path algebras are presented in Section~\ref{sec:quotients}, including Proposition~\ref{prop:quotient-intro} and Theorem~\ref{thm:quad-intro}.
 We end by providing directions for future investigation on {\it universal quantum linear groupoids} (i.e., universal weak Hopf algebras) in Section~\ref{sec:UQGd}.

-{\bf Acknowledgements.} The authors would like to thank Dmitri Nikshych for a helpful exchange about material in Section~\ref{sec:prelim}, Pavel Etingof for posing Question~\ref{ques:A0comm} and other interesting comments, and James Zhang for inspiring Question~\ref{ques:ring-hom}.
-C. Walton is supported by a research grant from the Alfred P. Sloan foundation and by NSF grant \#DMS-1903192.
+{\bf Acknowledgements.} The authors would like to thank Dmitri Nikshych for a helpful exchange about material in Section~\ref{sec:prelim}, Pavel Etingof for posing Question~\ref{ques:A0comm} and other interesting comments, James Zhang for inspiring Question~\ref{ques:ring-hom}, and Fabio Calder\'{o}n for helpful questions and comments.
+C. Walton is supported by a research grant from the Alfred P. Sloan foundation and by NSF grant \#DMS-1903192 and 2100756.
 R. Won is supported by an AMS--Simons Travel Grant.